James-Aylward/Conways-Game-Of-Life/README.md

 # Conways-Game-of-Life
 Conways Game of Life written using C++ and SFML.
+You will need to have SFML installed to run this.

 Controls: